yktoo/yktoo.com/content/blog/posts/0456/index.en.md

 {{< imgfig "https://res.cloudinary.com/yktoo/image/upload/blog/ymvghmzu32zbjqzuintb.jpg" "Foscam C1 webcam." >}}

-I've bought back in the day it not only because it was reasonably priced, but mainly thanks to the fact you can play its video stream with any {{< fl "RTSP" >}}-capable player, for example, {{< a "https://www.videolan.org/vlc/" "VLC" >}}.
+I've bought back in the day it not only because it was reasonably priced, but mainly thanks to the fact you can play its video stream with any {{< fl "RTSP" >}}-capable player, for example, [VLC](https://www.videolan.org/vlc/).
 All you need is to open the following address:

 ```
 rtsp://<username>:<password>@<IP address>/videoMain